ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 With an OVHcloud Web Hosting plan, you can get an [SSL certificate](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/).
 This allows one or more of your websites to have a secure connection by being accessible in *HTTPS*.
 To do this, you will need to follow several steps before your websites can use this secure connection.

-**Find out how to switch your website to HTTPS after activating an SSL certificate.**
+**This guide explains how to switch your website to HTTPS after activating an SSL certificate.**

 ## Requirements

-- You must have a [SSL certificate](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external} installed on your [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external}.
+- An [SSL certificate](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external} set up on your [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external}
-- at least one website set up and accessible on your OVHcloud web hosting plan.
+- At least one website set up and accessible via your OVHcloud Web Hosting plan
-- You must be logged in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, part `Web Cloud`{.action}.
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, part `Web Cloud`{.action}

 ## Instructions